Erythema multiforme is usually caused by a reaction to an infection, commonly herpes simplex virus.

 The diagnosis is by a doctor's recognition of the target lesions.

-This disorder resolves without treatment, but symptoms can be treated with corticosteroids or, lidocaine applied to the skin.
+This disorder resolves without treatment, but symptoms can be treated with corticosteroids.

 If people have frequent attacks and the doctor thinks herpes virus is the cause, an antiviral drug may help prevent recurrences.

 Many cases are caused by a reaction to infection with the herpes simplex virus and sometimes by infections with other viruses (especially hepatitis C) or bacteria.
 Some people with erythema multiforme develop herpesvirus cold sores on their lips several days before an attack of erythema multiforme.

 Less often, cases are caused by other infections (such as mycoplasma), drugs, vaccines, and certain noninfectious diseases that affect the immune system, such as systemic lupus erythematosus.

 Doctors are unsure exactly how erythema multiforme happens, but a type of immune reaction is suspected.
 Some cases of erythema multiforme do not have a clear cause.

 Attacks of erythema multiforme may last 2 to 4 weeks.
 Some people have only one attack, but some have multiple recurrences.
 Recurrences are common, especially when the cause is herpes simplex virus.
 The frequency of recurrence usually decreases with time.

 Usually, erythema multiforme appears suddenly, with reddened bumps erupting on the arms, legs, and face and then enlarging into circles.
 Often the rash is also present on the palms and soles.
 The red areas are distributed equally on both sides of the body.
 They often develop pale rings inside the patches and purple centers (called “target” or “iris” lesions) and small blisters.
 The red patches may cause no symptoms, but they sometimes itch or burn mildly.
 Painful blisters or sores often form on the lips and lining of the mouth and rarely in the eyes.